 It's well known that getting less than what your body needs (7-9 hours) increases your cortisol levels the next day.
 You've stressed out your body!
 Taking a nap the day after can bring some balance and "catch you up" with your sleep, dropping levels back down.
 Yay for naps!

-The real kind where you light incense and candles and put on essential oils just to watch an old movie and cry because its okay to release and share your emotions.
-Then go make a green drink or bake something with relaxing dingly music in the background or go plant something and then eat some sprouts and do some yoga.
+The real kind where you light incense and beeswax candles just to watch an old movie and cry because its okay to release and share your emotions.
+Then go make a green drink or bake something while you meditate with relaxing dingly music in the background or go plant something and then eat some sprouts and do some yoga.
 Connecting to your body and your environment automatically relaxes you, releasing the good kind of hormones like serotonin and dopamine so you feel yummy!

 Protect your body and brain by limiting intake of fried and processed foods.
 Eat antioxidant foods such as fruits, vegetables, seeds and fish.
 Beat stress by keeping your blood sugar even by eating good food regularly in small amounts, and avoiding stimulants and sugar.